-Note that in terms of proxy voting, DPAM fosters collaborative dialogue with other shareholders and is open to collective proposals, but only to such an extent that dialogue and cooperation with other shareholders remains compliant with applicable law and regulation and is not considered as "acting in concert" within the meaning of the EU Transparency Directive and the Takeover Bids Directive.
-To demonstrate its commitment towards long-term sustainable financing, DPAM has become a signatory to various organisations that share its aim to advocate financially responsible investment.
-Furthermore, DPAM's membership in dynamic international collaborative initiatives allows it to gain better insights into the challenges and opportunities that responsible investment entails.
+We foster collaborative dialogue with other shareholders and are open to collective proposals, but only to such an extent that dialogue and cooperation with other shareholders remains compliant with applicable law and regulation and is not considered as "acting in concert" within the meaning of the EU Transparency Directive and the Takeover Bids Directive.
+To demonstrate its commitment towards long-term sustainable financing, DPAM has become a signatory to organisations that share its aim to advocate financially responsible investment.
+Furthermore, DPAM's membership of dynamic international collaborative initiatives allows it to gain better insight into the challenges and opportunities that responsible investment entails.

-Nuclear power: investments, plans and regulation
+• Nuclear power: investments, plans and regulation

-In 2023, several developments took place related to nuclear power, including the announcement of a plan in the UK Spring Budget 2023, the EU's extended Delegated Act covering nuclear under the EU Taxonomy, or the 'Declaration to Triple Nuclear Energy Capacity by 2050' announced at COP28.
-To ensure DPAM remains well positioned from an investment viewpoint, this triggered the need to revise client and broader stakeholder perceptions on investing in nuclear power.
+To ensure DPAM remains well positioned from an investment viewpoint, we needed to revise client and broader stakeholder perception on investing in nuclear power.
 As a result, a consultation took place to assess the views of our European client base.
 The output and arguments raised by clients to refrain from or push for exposure to investments in nuclear power was also used in the preparation of a whitepaper, expected to be published later in 2024.